 NSB Kings Bay has initiated consultation with the Georgia SHPO on these findings.
+The Georgia SHPO concurred with the Navy's findings in a letter dated May 8, 2023.
 See Appendices C and D for all Section 106 and government-to-government consultations.